 I’ll have more info in the upcoming weeks, but believe me, you don’t want to miss what I’ll be bringing to the forefront.

 P.S.
 Other Posts on the Two Hands Pinch:

 More to come as I find them in the annals…

 - 245 Lbs Two Hands Pinch

 This entry was posted on Tuesday, December 15th, 2009 at 10:52 pm and is filed under feats of strength bending, grip strength competition contest, how to improve grip strength, old strongman feats of strength.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson